 - provide information about relevant community services and supports

-Parents can expect phone contact from Child and Family Health within their first 2 weeks of being home with their baby.
+Parents can expect phone contact from the Child and Family Health Service within their first 2 weeks of being home with their baby.

-If they have not had this phone call in the first two weeks, or they have any concerns they would like to discuss earlier, they can call 1300 733 606 to make an appointment.
+If you have not had this phone call in the first two weeks, or have any concerns you would like to discuss earlier, call 1300 733 606 to make an appointment.

 If you need to cancel an appointment, please provide us with as much notice as possible.
 If phoning after hours, please leave a message on the answering machine.